Last updated on:

 These three-way handles work well, and with the perfectly triangular design of the frame, they’re positioned perfectly to help with your posture while riding.

-As far as riding goes, it’s comfortable and effective, which is where most of our focus should be when shopping for a spin bike.
+As far as riding goes, it’s comfortable and effective, which is where most of our focus should be when shopping for a bike.

 The bidirectional flywheel and resistance adjustment system give you total control over this bike, and I would say it makes this bike excellent for beginners as well as those looking for a more intense workout.